-The coach of the Bulgarian women's national team, Marcello Abbondanza, has named an extended roster of 39 volleyball players for the upcoming training camp and participation in the Nations League.
-Training starts on May 1st in Sofia, with the team gathering in the 'Hristo Botev' hall.
+The head coach of the Bulgarian women's national team, Marcello Abbondanza, has named an extended squad of 39 volleyball players for the upcoming preparation and participation in the Nations League.
+Preparation starts on May 1st in Sofia, with the team gathering at the 'Hristo Botev' hall.

 Individual approach and work in two groups

-Considering the busy club and international calendar, the coaching staff, led by Abbondanza, has planned an individual approach for each player.
+Given the busy club and international calendar, the coaching staff led by Abbondanza has planned an individual approach for each player.
 All volleyball players will receive one week of rest after their club commitments end, before joining the national team's camp.

 International program for the second group